-Attitude determination can be accomplished using a number of sensors, such as star trackers, magnetometers, horizon sensors, magnetometers, and the Global Positioning System (GPS) [1].
-Even though the sensing mechanism for each is different, most attitude observations can be expressed in vector form, with the exception of GPS observations.
+Attitude determination can be accomplished using a number of sensors, such as star trackers, magnetometers, horizon sensors, magnetometers, and arc-length measurements, e.g. using the Global Positioning System (GPS) [1].
+Even though the sensing mechanism for each is different, most attitude observations can be expressed in vector form with the exception of GPS observations, which are arc-length types of observations.
 Vector-form observations can be used to determine the attitude by solving Wahba's problem [2].
 A unique solution is given when at least two non-collinear vector observations exist.
 If the quaternion [3] is used for the attitude parametrization then the associated loss function in Wahba's problem is quadratic in nature, and the attitude orthogonalization constraint reduces down to a unit-norm vector constraint in the quaternion.
-Many solutions to this problem, such as Davenport's q Method [1] and the QUEST algorithm [4], can be used.
+Many solutions to this problem, such as Davenport's q Method [1] and the QUaternion ESTimator (QUEST) algorithm [4], can be used.

-The loss function using only GPS observations with the quaternion parametrization is quartic in nature.
-If at least three non-planar baselines or sightlines exist then the GPS observations can be expressed in vector form [5].
+The loss function using only arc-length observations with the quaternion parametrization is quartic in nature.
+For the GPS case, if at least three non-planar baselines or sightlines exist then the GPS observations can be expressed in vector form [5].
 A transformed loss function can be derived under these conditions, but it is still quartic in the quaternion because it is in fact equivalent to the non-transformed loss function.
 A suboptimal solution is presented in [5], which reduces the quartic loss function into a quadratic one so that any solution that solves Wahba's problem be employed.
 The error-attitude covariance is also derived, which can be compared with the maximum likelihood Cramér-Rao lower bound to see the efficiency of the suboptimal solution.
-The suboptimal solution can be used as a starting point for an iterative algorithm, such as a simple nonlinear least squares approach to determine the optimal solution.
+The suboptimal solution can be used as a starting point for an iterative algorithm, such as a nonlinear least-squares (NLS) approach, to determine the optimal solution.

 An approximate solution using only vector observations with one dominant observation is derived in [6].
-The algorithm is very computationally efficient, and does not require iterative calculation or transcendental functions.
-This paper expands upon the work shown in [6] by deriving an approximate attitude solution involving an accurate line-of-sight (LOS) vector observation and other types of attitude observations, which may include other LOS or arc-length observations.
-These types of observation represent the most general type used for most attitude determination system.
-The attitude parametrization chosen in this paper is the quaternion.
+The algorithm is very computationally efficient, and does not require iterative calculations or transcendental functions.
+This Note expands upon the work shown in [6] by deriving an approximate attitude solution involving an accurate line-of-sight (LOS) vector observation and other types of attitude observations, which may include other LOS or arc-length observations.
+These types of observations represent the most general type used for most attitude determination systems.
+The attitude parametrization chosen in this Note is the quaternion.
 The suboptimal covariance is derived, as well as a simple scalar expression that can be computed without the attitude solution to check the accuracy of the approximate attitude solution.

-Samuel P. Capen Chair Professor, Department of Mechanical & Aerospace Engineering.
+^{}Samuel P. Capen Chair Professor, Department of Mechanical & Aerospace Engineering.
 Email: johnc@buffalo.edu.
 Fellow AIAA.

-[†]Associate Professor, Department of Aerospace Engineering.
+[†] Associate Professor, Department of Aerospace Engineering.
 Email: cheng@ae.msstate.edu.
 Associate Fellow AIAA.